marb61a/Course-Notes/Misc/SEO/Technical SEO.md

   -
   - SEO has 3 main pillars - Content, Links and Technical
   - SEO is about improving a site visibility for search engines
-  - Most are oriented towards Google seacrh as it is the market leader
+  - Most are oriented towards Google search as it is the market leader
   - Content is ranked by algorithms when search is used
   - Prior to content ranking it is important that search engines can find the website
   - Technical SEO comes into play at this point